awilli1186/wee-website/source/content/v3/script/functions.md

 name: Functions
 ---

-Wee brings a unique approach to referencing functions.
+Wee exposes a unique option to referencing functions.
 Wherever you can provide a callback you can also use a 'controllerName:methodName' string.
 You can also always use a standard generic function or function reference.

 ---code|modifier:split---